 So when you receive an offer letter for a sales job, the company (or at least any company that you can trust to actually pay you) will have consulted a lawyer about it.
 Lawyers write in a specific and recognizable way.
 Anyone who regularly looks at offer letters or legal contracts will immediately recognize a “non-lawyer” offer letter.
 And that’s a huge red flag.

 Sometimes, a company will verbally go over an offer.
 As long as the information is also in the letter, that’s actually a good sign.
 But if the company is making verbal promises, or adding assurances that aren’t in writing, don’t sign.

 If your prospective employer says they will finalize contract details after you have already started, take this as a warning.
 You should insist that they finalize the details before you start so that nothing is forgotten and you’re not taken advantage of.
 But if you don’t want to be confrontational, remember: If you’re being hired to sell, you’re being hired to negotiate.
 Pushing back on your offer actually makes you more valuable.

 What Should I Do If My Offer Letter Has Red Flags?

 If at any point you notice one or more of these red flags, you don’t need to throw in the towel right away.
 But go back into your corner, check with your coach, and consider your next move carefully.
 Job offer scams happen so you always need to be alert.

 Uvaro offers career coaching support to help you work through any warning signs you come across during your time interviewing and negotiating contracts after the completion of the program.
-On top of this, our 12-week online course gives you the tools and knowledge to understand which roles to avoid, and which roles to gravitate towards in your career.
+On top of this, our online courses give you the tools and knowledge to understand which roles to avoid, and which roles to gravitate towards in your career.